 - Providing data for electronic medical records systems

-FDA continues to study RFID and its potential effects on medical devices.
-Specifically, FDA is taking the following steps:
+The FDA has taken steps to study RFID and its potential effects on medical devices including:

-- Working with manufacturers of susceptible devices to test their products for any adverse effects from RFID and to consider RFID interference when developing new devices.
+- Working with manufacturers of potentially susceptible medical devices to test their products for any adverse effects from RFID and encouraging them to consider RFID interference when developing new devices.

-- Reaching out to the RFID industry to better understand, (1) where RFID is located, (2) what power levels and frequencies are being used where, and (3) how to best mitigate EMI to pacemakers and ICDs.
+- Working with the RFID industry to better understand, where RFID can be found, what power levels and frequencies are being used in different locations, and how to best mitigate potential EMI with pacemakers and ICDs.

 - Participating in and reviewing the development of RFID standards to better understand RFID’s potential to affect medical devices and to mitigate potential EMI.